BlogSurveys

 Are you planning to send a survey via email, but writing the subject line holds you back?
 Do you fear that any email subject lines you'd come up with would fail to engage your audience?
 If so, you’re not alone.

 64% of recipients decide to open or delete emails based on subject lines.
-So, it's safe to assume the success of your email survey and its response rate depends on your ability to write catchy subject lines.
+So, it's safe to assume the success of your email survey and its response rate does not only depend on the right type of survey and audience choice, but also on your ability to write catchy subject lines.

 Why survey email subject lines affect response rate